 Full-time employees who have been in pay status for eighty (80) non-overtime hours in a calendar month will accrue vacation leave according to the rate schedule provided in 56.2 above.
 Part-time employees will accrue vacation leave in any calendar month in which they are in pay status for the portion of eighty (80) hours that their monthly schedule bears to full-time employment.

-56.3 Continuous Service
+56.3 Current Continuous State Employment & Total State Employment

-For the purposes of this Article, an employee’s years of continuous service is based on the employee’s date of hire into his or her current unbroken period of employment with any department, agency or institution of the state.
+For the purposes of the Article, an employee’s years of current continuous state employment is based on the employee’s date of hire into their current unbroken period of employment with any department, agency, institution of higher education or a related higher education board as defined by RCW 41.06.020 and WAC 357-01-180.
 This includes employment in the legislative or judicial branches.
-Time spent on approved unpaid leave or layoff will not be considered a break in service, but leave without pay such time will not count toward an employee’s continuous employment in determining the employee’s vacation accrual.
+Time spent on approved unpaid leave or layoff will not be considered a break in service, but leave without pay will not count toward an employee’s continuous employment in determining the employee’s vacation accrual.
 When an employee is on leave without pay for more than eighty (80) hours in a calendar month, the employee’s vacation date will be moved forward in an amount equal to the duration of leave without pay.

+Total state employment is based on all periods of employment with any department, agency, institution of higher education or a related higher education board as defined by RCW 41.06.020 and WAC 357-01-180.
+This includes employment in the legislative or judicial branches.
+Total state employment will be applied to the employees vacation accrual rate at the time the employee meets the defined years’ of employment outlined in section 56.2 Rate of Accrual.

 56.4 Use and Scheduling of Vacation

 56.4.1 Employees shall submit their requests for vacation leave in accordance with the University Employee Leave Policy 2-30-060 and corresponding procedure.
+If the leave is denied, a reason will be provided in writing.

 56.4.2 Vacation leave will be granted at the employee’s request to care for a spouse, parent, parent-in-law, or grandparent of the employee who has a serious health condition or an emergency health condition, or to care for a child with a health condition that requires treatment or supervision.
 The supervisor may require that an employee submit a certificate from a health care provider verifying the need for vacation leave under this section.